jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     bar

-Explanation: you can omit `s:` when:
+Explanation: you can omit `s:` only in the Vim9 context; that is:

-   - defining a `:def` function
+   - on the header of a `:def` function in a Vim9 script
-   - defining a `:fu` function
+   - on the header of a `:function` function in a Vim9 script
-   - calling a script-local function from a `:def` function
+   - in the body of a `:def` function

-But you can *not*  omit `s:` when calling a script-local  function from a legacy
+But you can *not* omit `s:` when  inside a legacy function; even if it's defined
-function.
+in a Vim9 script.

 ##
 ## After importing items from a script, I've updated the latter and re-imported the items.